alvinjurianto/alvinjurianto/README.md

-- 👋 Hi, I’m @alvinjurianto, a front-end developer based in Tokyo, Japan!
+- 👋 Hi, I’m @alvinjurianto, a front-end developer based in Sydney, Australia!
+Previously dwelling in Tokyo.
 - 👀 I’m interested in learning more about visual design via code.
 - 🌱 I’m currently learning React